Nuvalence/gptr/README.md

 # GCP Permission-to-Roles Utility

-Rather than sorting through [Google's documentation](https://cloud.google.com/iam/docs/permissions-reference) to find a role that contains the permission you need, simply pass the permission as an argument to get the list of roles that contain that permissionl
+Rather than sorting through [Google's documentation](https://cloud.google.com/iam/docs/permissions-reference) to find a role that contains the permission you need, simply pass the permission as an argument to get the list of roles that contain that permission

 `gptr <some.google.iam-permission>`